Tough watch = Tough guy? don’t make me laugh!

 Seems it’s like everything today – take Inkjet printers for example: these are relatively cheap considering the technology, but they don’t work too well without ink – do they?
 Well just look at the price of the brand name bespoke ink for that printer and it won’t take long to pay for their development costs and then some.
 And in the process you’ll deplete your bank balance!
 And they try very hard to stop you buying alternatives with “not recognized” or “unbranded product” and “cannot process” or some such rubbish.

 And what about “chargers” – Oh yes!
 That’s another one!
 Why don’t you check how many different chargers you have in your house for that iPhone or Smart Phone or Camera, Video or Razor or Music Player and so on and on and on . . . .
 Can you even remember which is for what?
 Well you might but I bet your Wife hasn’t a clue!

 And furthermore as you get older and I’m past 70 – it’s tricky to remember how to work any of these gadgets – that is if you can remember where you put them.
-For example I have one of these things that you stick on your item, such as your keys – then click the little gizmo and your keys “beep” – great!
-Now if I could hear the damned beep and even just find the gizmo . . . .
+For example I have one of these little Tracker things that you stick on your stuff, such as your keys – then click the App on your smart phone and your keys “beep” – great!

 You see where I’m coming from? 😉

 Efficiency maybe means NOT having a Smart Watch!